integreat-io/integreat-transformers/README.md

 Will create an array of numbers from a provided start number to a provided end number.
 The start and end numbers may be provided with the `start` and `end` properties to specify the numbers directly, or with `startPath` and `endPath` to retrieve the numbers from the pipeline data.
+If paths yield no number, the non-path prop will be used as a default.

 By default, the numbers will be every integer (given that the start is an integer), i.e. a step of `1` between each number.
 You may specify different